What to Expect from Average Boat Insurance Prices (with Examples)

 If your boat is involved in an incident that causes property damage to another vessel, a dock or part of a marina - or even simply to the boat itself - you'll be glad when the repairs or replacements are covered by your insurer and not your personal bank account.

 Even something as simple as forgetting to put out boat fenders could cause your boat to end up with a gigantic scratch down the hull.
 It's nice when you have insurance that can cover accidents like this.

 A good boat insurance policy covers more than just repairs or replacements of parts of a boat or dock.
-It will also help you replace or repair items lost or damaged while you're boating, such as fishing gear, navigation hardware, boat anchors and propellers or potentially even personal items like jewelry or a phone.
+It'll also help you replace or repair items lost or damaged while you're boating, such as fishing gear, upholstery, navigation hardware, galvanized steel anchors and propellers or potentially even personal items like jewelry or a phone.

 Look for Great Boat Insurance Rates Each Year

 Once you have a boat insurance policy, don't just sit back and consider yourself done with the process beyond making payments.

 There's a reason why insurance companies run commercials and web ads all the time.
 They want you to switch plans and join them.

 Many insurance companies will offer enticing rates and incentives for you to switch to their brand, so shop around from time to time.
 You could save thousands of dollars over the years by always opting for the best available boat insurance plan.